 Floor wardens and searchers are designated to serve specific areas of the building.
 When appropriate, they will be activated.
 They are trained to assist with the evacuation process throughout the campus.
 Their job is to facilitate evacuations and common space assembly of all kinds and to pass information to the fire safety command station.
-Please comply with their directions.
+The community is instructed to comply with their directions.

-When fire alarms ring, please make note of the announcement that immediately follows.
-It will provide you with instructions on where to assemble.
-If a false alarm occurs, an "all clear" announcement will follow via the fire command response system.
-Treat all fire alarms as real unless otherwise directed by the floor wardens or members of the public safety staff.
+When the fire alarm rings, please pay attention to the announcements made by the Fire Safety Director that follows as they will provide you with instructions.
+Treat all fire alarms as real unless otherwise directed by the Fire Safety Director over the public address system.
+If after investigation it has been determined that there was a false alarm, an "all clear" announcement will follow via the public address system.
 Below are general guidelines for dealing with a fire.
-But remember, WHEN IN DOUBT CALL 911 OR ACTIVATE A FIRE PULLSTATION.
+But remember, WHEN IN DOUBT CALL 911 AND ACTIVATE A MANUAL PULL STATION.